menandmice/micetro_docs/guides/implementation/installation_azure.rst

 * Please select a region.

 .. warning::
-  Latency will vary depending on the location of the deployment and the location of the endpoints that are intended to be managed within the Men&Mice
+  Latency will vary depending on the location of the deployment and the location of the endpoints that are intended to be managed within Micetro.

 .. image:: ../../images/micetro-azure-3.png
   :width: 60%